Dkmariolink/ez-streaming/README.md

 **Interactive Features:**
 - Crowd Control, Dixper

-*Can't find your app?
-Use the "Locate App by Name" feature or browse for any executable!*
+Note: These are applications with built-in search logic for the "Locate App by Name" feature.
+You can add any Windows executable using the "Browse" button or by dragging files directly into the interface.

-## 📖 Usage Guide
+## Usage Guide

 ### Creating Your First Profile

 1. **Launch EZ Streaming** and you'll see the default profile
 2. **Add your applications** using one of these methods:
-   - Click "Locate App by Name" for automatic detection
+   - Click "Locate App by Name" for automatic detection of supported apps
-   - Use "Browse" to manually select executable files
+   - Use "Browse" to manually select any executable files
    - Drag applications directly into the interface
 3. **Set launch delays** if needed (recommended 2-5 seconds between apps)
 4. **Arrange the order** by dragging rows up or down